xandga/DeepLearning2425/README.md

 **using the resizing that keras provided or with the image data loading**

 * other problem that we will have *overfitting*: we can try data augmentation [Data augmentation  |  TensorFlow Core](https://www.tensorflow.org/tutorials/images/data_augmentation) or [Image augmentation layers](https://keras.io/api/layers/preprocessing_layers/image_augmentation/)
 * we can use random zoom for data augmentation
 * change the darkness/brigthness

-⚠️exagerating the data augmentation can destroy the patterns that we need for the model to earn
+⚠️exagerating the data augmentation can destroy the patterns that we need for the model to learn

 * try to use some [Keras Applications](https://keras.io/api/applications/)  - which provide pre-trained models that can be fine-tuned for your task.
 Since these models are already trained, update the weights **gradually** to preserve learned features.
 Additionally, **reduce the learning rate** to avoid overwriting existing knowledge while allowing the model to adapt to your dataset.

 ### Extra Notes (not directly related with the Project)